 The company has not established a policy on diversity at this time and the company has not established measurable objectives for achieving gender diversity.
-The board considers that adoption of a policy on diversity at this time is impractical for a small organisation comprising less than ten full time equivalent (FTE) staff.
+The board considers that adoption of a policy on diversity at this time is impractical for a small organisation comprising less than twenty staff.
 Further, there is negligible staff turnover, providing little opportunity to impact the diversity balance within the company.
 The company's policy on equal opportunity provides relevant guidance on issues of diversity in the current circumstances of the company.
-In relation to gender of employees, the company currently has two women employees (1.4 FTE), representing 12% of total staff.
+In relation to gender of employees, the company currently has three women employees, representing 14% of total staff.